-20. A stabilizing brace is an accessory that can be installed on a pistol.
+19. A stabilizing brace is an accessory that can be installed on a pistol.
 The brace attaches to the user's forearm to stabilize the pistol against the user's arm, resulting in more accurate shooting and greater comfort for the user.
-As alleged by Plaintiffs above, a stabilizing brace is a safety feature.

-21. A stabilizing brace typically consists of a plastic flap (or two flaps) installed on the rear of the weapon either next to the forearm or over the forearm.
+20. A stabilizing brace typically consists of a plastic flap (or two flaps) installed on the rear of the weapon either next to the forearm or over the forearm.
 For increased stability, the brace can be strapped to the arm.

-22. Stabilizing braces were originally designed to help disabled shooters with accuracy, safety, and comfort, and have grown very popular amongst both disabled and non-disabled shooters throughout the United States.
+21. Stabilizing braces were originally designed to help disabled shooters with accuracy, safety, and comfort, and have grown very popular amongst both disabled and non-disabled shooters throughout the United States.

-23. Pistols with stabilizing braces are not designed, made and intended to be fired from the shoulder.
+22. Pistols with stabilizing braces are not designed, made and intended to be fired from the shoulder.
 Therefore, attaching a brace to a pistol does not convert the pistol into a "rifle," which is designed, made and intended to be fired from the shoulder.

-24. A "stabilizing brace" attached to a user's forearm is not a "shoulder stock," which is the part of a rifle or shotgun allowing the weapon to be comfortably fired from the shoulder.
+23. A "stabilizing brace" attached to a user's forearm is not a "shoulder stock," which is the part of a rifle or shotgun allowing the weapon to be comfortably fired from the shoulder.

-25. Stabilizing braces are extremely popular.
+24. Stabilizing braces are extremely popular.
 ATF estimates there are between three and seven million stabilizing braces in the United States, while further noting its belief that "the more accurate figure is closer to 3 million."
 88 Fed.
+Reg.

-Reg. at 6550 (Jan.
-31, 2023).
+6550 (Jan 31, 2023).
 The Congressional Research Service estimates there are between 10 and 40 million stabilizing braces in the United States.1